 META-INF/MANIFEST.MF file with the

+The WAB folder structure and WAR folder structure differ.
 Consider the following folder structure of a WAR-style portlet:

 - my-war-portlet - src - main - java - webapp - WEB-INF - resources - views - faces-config.xml - liferay-display.xml - liferay-plugin-package.properties - liferay-portlet.xml - portlet.xml - web.xml